rdlauer/articles/misc/jsmobileconf2018/post.md

-# {N}: Meet the NativeScript Experts at jsMobileConf
+# {N} Blog: Meet the NativeScript Experts at jsMobileConf

-It's almost fall - time to think about back-to-school activities, what you're going to dress up as for Halloween, and of course the fall tech conference season!
+It's almost fall - time to think about back-to-school activities, what you're going to dress up as for Halloween 🎃, and of course the fall tech conference season!

-Over the past couple of years we've met many of you at our previous "NativeScript Developer Day" events in Boston and New York.
+Over the past couple of years we've met many of you at our previous *NativeScript Developer Day* events in Boston and New York.
 This year we are doing something a little (ok A LOT) different.
 Building on our previous NativeScript-focused events, we are putting on an even bigger show that encompasses even more of the JavaScript ecosystem.

 We are happy to be bringing you [jsMobileConf](https://jsmobileconf.com/) - a two-day, two-track event focused on all things JavaScript (*including* NativeScript!).